 If you want to sell scrap gold and wonder how much money you will get, you should give this scrap gold calculator a look.
-It is a tool that estimates the gold value based on its weight, purity (either by karat or percent) and the market price.
-You can also use it for other precious metals, such as silver.
+It is a tool that estimates the gold value based on its weight, purity (either by karat or percent), and market price.
+You can also use it for other precious metals, such as silver (though we also have a dedicated scrap silver calculator).
 If you want to learn how to use this gold price calculator, just keep reading!

 Gold characteristics - what is a karat?

 The term "scrap gold" refers to gold that must be melted and recycled before it is put to any use again.
-Your gold sample will have several characteristics that you have to define before you will be able to sell your scrap gold piece.
+Your gold sample will have several characteristics that you have to define before selling your scrap gold piece.
 These characteristics are listed below.

-- Scrap gold weight: The weight of your gold sample.
-You can use a regular kitchen scale to measure it, but it is always better to find a digital gram scale.
+- Scrap gold weight — The weight of your gold sample.
+You can use a regular kitchen scale to measure it, but finding a digital gram scale is always better.
 These are inexpensive and will give you more accurate results.
 Most often, gold is weighed in Troy ounces, which are different from regular ounces.
 1 Troy ounce is roughly equal to 31.103 g (1.097 oz).

-- Gold purity: This value describes the quality of your gold sample.
+- Gold purity — This value describes the quality of your gold sample.
 The higher the gold purity is, the more pure gold the scrap sample contains.
-For example, gold purity of 83.33% means that the sample consists of 83.33% pure gold and 16.67% of other metals, for example copper or zinc.
+For example, a gold purity of 83.33% means that the sample consists of 83.33% pure gold and 16.67% of other metals, for example, copper or zinc.
 Purity can also be measured in karats.
-24K gold is the purest - it contains 99.99% gold.
-Each karat corresponds to 1/24th of the scrap gold mass, so for example an 18-karat sample will consist in 18/24 (75%) of gold and in 6/24 (25%) of other metals.
+24K gold is the most refined – it contains 99.99% gold.
+Each karat corresponds to 1/24th of the scrap gold mass, so for example, an 18-karat sample will consist of 18/24 (75%) gold and 6/24 (25%) of other metals.

 Gold value calculations example

-Let's assume you have done some tidying in your parents' old house and have found a box of old golden jewelery.
-After careful inspection, you divided it into two batches - the first one is 18-karat gold (the most typical jewelery gold), and the second is 9-karat gold (a cheaper sort).
+Let's assume you have done some tidying in your parents' old house and have found a box of old gold jewelry.
+After careful inspection, you divided it into two batches – the first is 18-karat gold (the most typical jewelry gold), and the second is 9-karat gold (a cheaper sort).
 You want to know how much it's worth, should you try to sell it.